Quantumgunhee/VQOCC/README.md

 The code implementation includes the applications to a Handwritten digit dataset with scikit-learn and Fashion-MNIST dataset.

-You have two options for data encoding scheme, one is amplitude encoding and the other is Flexiblem Representation of Quantum Images (FRQI) encoding.
+You have two options for data encoding scheme, one is amplitude encoding and the other is Flexible Representation of Quantum Images (FRQI) encoding.